Boer foreign volunteers: Scandinavian Corps

 The Scandinavian Corps was founded by railway engineer Christer Uggla at the outbreak of the Second Boer War in 1899, and was part of the Army of the Transvaal Boer Republic.
 The Corps consisted of 114 men, including officers, of which 46 from Sweden, 13 from Norway, 24 from Denmark, 18 from Finland, 7 from Germany, 4 from The Netherlands, 1 from Russia, and 1 from Italy.
 Of the soldiers, none were professionals, but many were seamen.
 An ambulance unit was attached to the Corps consisting of 4 men and 4 women, led by the physician Wilhelm Biedenkap from Oslo.

 The Corps was commanded by Captain Johannes Flygare (a Swede from Natal) and lieutenants Erik Stålberg (from Delsbo in Sweden) and William Baerentsen (from Copenhagen).
 Of these only Stålberg had any military background.

 The Corps partook in the siege of Mafeking in October and November as well as in the Battle of Magersfontein 10–11 December 1899, where it suffered heavy losses, as it faced several Scottish elite regiments from the Highland Brigade, and was immensely outnumbered.
 The Boer soldiers were entrenched and inflicted a severe defeat upon the advancing British force; the Scandinavians however were positioned around 1500 meters in front of the main line.
 The fallen were buried on site, and several monuments were erected there.
 One reads "De kunde icke vika, blott falla kunde de.
-(They could not fold, they could only fall)".
+(They could not fold, they could only fall)", a reference to the poem Karl XII by Esaias Tegner.
 Those Scandinavians who were taken prisoner were brought through the naval base Simonstown to Ceylon or to the prison island Saint Helena.
 After the battle the Corps was supplied with 20 men, and the Dane Jens Friis was appointed Captain and commander.
 The Corps was part of the Boer forces under General Piet Cronje who surrendered at Paardeberg in February 1900.

 General Cronje reported after the victory in the battle at Magersfontein: "Next to God the (Boer) Republics have the Scandinavian Corps to thank for the victory".